schuetzmeg/DADA2/README.md

 # Contact
-Please Contact Megan Schuetz with any questions or concerns at schuetzmeg6601@gmail.com
+Please contact Megan Schuetz with any questions or concerns at schuetzmeg6601@gmail.com